DevExpress-Examples/asp-net-web-forms-progress-bar-display-server-process-progress/Readme.md

 }
 ```

-For the ScriptManager approach, call the `StartOperation` method:
+For the ScriptManager technique, call the `StartOperation` method:

 ```js
 function callbackStart(s, e) {